 * * * * * * * * * *

 Christians, all the ones I ever met, spend their lives trying to be good people -- being nice, not stealing, stuff like that.
 Religion-haters think that all this pursuing of goodness and striving against one's faults is stupid.
+According to them, there is nothing wrong with being bad.

 There are bad people.
 That's what the anti-war simpletons don't understand.

-There are people who want to hurt you, and "opening a dialogue" with them would only verify in their minds that you're a sucker and ripe for the picking.
+There are people who want to hurt you, and 'opening a dialogue' with them would only verify in their minds that you're a sucker and ripe for the picking.
 As a matter of fact, I once saw a stat that said that about 4% of all people have absolutely no conscience at all.

 My experience leads me to believe it.